skeledrew/COMP-412-P1/README.md

 Alternatively, if .py files are associated with a Python interpreter, you can double-click the script to run it.

+average.py can be run the same as hellw.py, but the file input.txt must be present in the same folder and must have at least 1 integer.

 GOOD LUCK!